How did you choose your field of study?

 Which topic are you working on at the moment?
 Why did you choose this topic and how do you think you’ll make a difference?

-I am doing a PhD in Education in the Learning Sciences Research Institute of the University of Nottingham.
-This degree combines my all scientific background, mathematics education and educational technologies, and gives me an opportunity to help mathematics teachers in teaching geometry objectives such that students could learn and apply these into their daily lives.
+I finished my PhD in Education in the Learning Sciences Research Institute of the University of Nottingham.
+This degree combined my all scientific background, mathematics education and educational technologies, and gave me an opportunity to help mathematics teachers in teaching geometry objectives such that students could learn and apply these into their daily lives.
 I focused on the geometry strand of mathematics and even more specifically on the teaching of two-dimensional representations of three-dimensional shapes constructed from unit cubes.
-In a broader sense, my PhD is on designing technology-based lessons to improve students’ understanding of three-dimensional geometry and thus their spatial abilities which includes many things from packing a language to navigation and map reading.
-I am employing a design-based research methodology which is very common in learning sciences.
-I started with describing the difficulties in their own contexts, and then prepared the lesson plans which will hopefully help students to overcome these difficulties.
-After designing these lessons, I will have chances to deliver them, and mathematics teachers in two middle schools volunteered to deliver these lessons as well so that we could check their applicability and assess their effectiveness.
-I have a waiting job in the Ministry of National Education in Turkey; therefore, after completing my PhD, I will be working in a committee who will be revising the curriculum by integrating educational technologies.
+In a broader sense, my PhD is on designing technology-based lessons to improve students’ understanding of three-dimensional geometry and thus hopefully their spatial abilities which includes many things from packing a luggage to navigation and map reading.
+I employed a design-based research methodology which is very common in learning sciences.
+I started with describing the difficulties in their own contexts, and then prepared the lesson plans which were eventually found to help students overcome these difficulties.
+I designed my lesson plans considering the RETA model.
+The RETA model, which I developed combining four principles, emphasises realistic, exploratory, technology-enhanced and active lessons for teaching geometry.
+After designing these lessons, I had chances to deliver them, and four mathematics teachers in two middle schools volunteered to deliver these lessons as well so that we checked their applicability and assessed their effectiveness.
+The final study of my PhD (study 4) was an experiment, which found that students who studied RETA-based lessons performed statistically better in a geometry test than students who studied traditional lessons.
+My hope is to spread the use of RETA model and improve students’ geometry performance in all levels.
+Finally, I would like to say that I had a waiting job in the Ministry of National Education in Turkey; therefore, after completing my PhD, I have started working there.
+My work includes working with a committee to revise the curriculum by integrating educational technologies.

 Do you come from an academic family?

 Nope, but I always have my family’s encouragement in my studies.
-My mother Nilgün was a sewing teacher in a vocational school and my father Enver was a football player.
-A while after their marriage, they started running a small ice-cream shop together where I met most of my close friends and fiancée.
+My mother Nilgun was a sewing teacher in a vocational school and my father Enver was a football player.
+A while after their marriage, they started running a small ice-cream shop together where I met most of my close friends and husband.
 From the childhood, I always was interested in the process of learning and teaching.
 My parents guided me very well in choosing the perfect matched school to my interests.
 I am really thankful to them as they encouraged me to go to a teacher training high school where I had a chance to study pedagogy courses in addition to mathematics and science courses at the age of 15.
 I fell in love with learning and then teaching mathematics at a very young age.
-My first and best student was my sister with whom I first experienced teaching anything – she currently is in her final year of university.
+My first and best student was my sister with whom I first experienced teaching anything – she studied Business Administration.
 She was born when I was 5 years old, I was an elder sister since then.
 I shared my experiences with my sister and helped her in her studies.
 I’m glad that she bared with me for long hours when I was teaching her many things about various topics.

 In your opinion, which changes, if any, are needed in the scientific system to be more attractive to women in science and possible future scientists?